Welcome to Financial Aid Services at Moravian College!

 When choosing the right college, making a final decision about which school is the "right fit" comes down to several factors.
 For most families, a major consideration is affordability.
 Let Moravian College's friendly financial aid experts help link you to the many available sources of financial assistance.
 Everything you need to start your journey at the country's sixth oldest college can be found on these pages.
-How may we serve you?
+Let's get started!

 Yes, You Can Afford a Private College